Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 {crop-start: 52, crop-end: 64, format: javascript, line-numbers: false}
 ![Data loading](code_samples/es6v2/DataHandling.js)

 Here you can see another ES6 trick: default argument values.
-If `callback` is falsey, we set it to `_.noop` - a function that does nothing.
+If `callback` is undefined, we set it to `_.noop` - a function that does nothing.
 This lets us later call `callback()` without worrying whether it's defined.

 In version 5, D3 updated its data loading methods to use promises instead of callbacks.
 You can load a single file using `d3.csv("filename").then(data => ....`.
 The promise resolves with your data, or throws an error.

 If you're on D3v4 and can't upgrade, you'll have to import from `d3-fetch`.

 Each `d3.csv` call makes a fetch request, parses the fetched CSV file into an array of JavaScript dictionaries, and passes each row through the provided cleanup function.
-We pass all median incomes through `cleanIncomes`, salaries through `cleanSalary`, etc.
+We pass all median incomes through `cleanIncome`, salaries through `cleanSalary`, etc.

 To load multiple files, we use `Promise.all` with a list of unresolved promises.
 Once resolved, our `.then` handler gets a list of results.
 We use array destructuring to expand that list into our respective datasets before running some more logic to tie them together.